Best Covenant for Each Class in Shadowlands Patch 9.2: Eternity's End

 Here is a quote about Guardian Druid Covenants from our class writer, Pumps.

 While all of the Covenants are definitely usable, there are some that shine slightly brighter than others.
-Kyrian and Necrolord are the two that stand out the most for Guardian Druids, due to their powerful class abilities and Soulbinds.
+Night Fae, Kyrian, and Venthyr are the three that stand out the most for Guardian Druids, due to their powerful class abilities and Soulbinds.

-- Necrolord is an excellent all-round option, excelling in single-target, raids, and Torghast.
+- Venthyr is an excellent option, excelling in AoE-heavy encounters and dungeons.

 Here is a quote about Brewmaster Monk Covenants from our class writer, Sinzhu.